4GeeksAcademy/machine-learning-content/export/time-series.md

 # Time Series

-Time Series data is experimental data that has been observed at different points in time, usually evenly spaced.
+Time series data is any type of information presented as an ordered sequence.
+Sensors, monitoring, weather forecasts, stock prices, exchange rates, application performance metrics are just a few examples of the type of data that includes time series.

+Time is the central attribute that distinguishes time series from other types of data.
+The time intervals applied to assemble the collected data in a chronological order are called the time series frequency.
+So having time as one of the main axes would be the main indicator that a given dataset is a time series.
 However, just because a series of events has a time element does not automatically make it a time series.

 When working with time-series data, there are a few things to look out for: